What are the Suitable Floor Coverings for Hydronic Heating

-Floating floor boards, natural hardwood and vinyl are not suitable for slab heating.
-This is because when heat is introduced to a natural timber, it will react by bending, bowing and moving.
+Floating floorboards, natural hardwood and vinyl are not suitable for slab heating.
+This is because when the heat is introduced, it will react by bending, bowing and moving.
 Vinyl may discolour and the heat may work against the glue.
 Consider using a different floor covering as described above.

 Caution: Always Consult your Flooring Supplier

-Always consult your flooring supplier as to weather your chosen product will remain under warranty when installed onto a hydronic heated slab floor.
-This will give you peace of mind in your product selection.
+Always consult your flooring supplier as to whether your chosen product will remain under warranty when installed onto a hydronic heated slab floor.
+This will give you peace of mind in choosing the best flooring for hydronic heating.